 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 12455):

 The Event Request and Event Report frames enable network real-time diagnostics.
 A STA whose dot11EventsActivated is true shall support event requests and reports and shall set to 1 the Event field of the Extended Capabilities elements that it transmits.
 If dot11EventsActivated is true and the Event Type is not BSS Color Collision, a STA shall log all Transition, RSNA, peer-to-peer, and WNM log events, including the corresponding TSF, UTC Offset and Event Time Error.
+An HE STA that has dot11EventsActivated equal to true and reports BSS color collisions shall log all BSS color collision events, including the TSF value when the STA finished logging the events that are reported (see 11.24.2.7 (BSS Color Collision event)).(#12455)

 A STA whose dot11AutonomousBSSColorCollisionReportingImplemented is true shall set the Event field of the Extended Capabilities elements that it transmits to 1.